 WFNS will hold four 50 for 50 contests throughout 2026.
 Each contest will prompt Nova Scotian writers to respond—in very short-form fiction, nonfiction, or poetry—to one of two short passages by notable Nova Scotian authors.

-Writers may submit up to two entries to each contest.
-Excluding titles, entries must be no more than 50 words, a limit celebrating both WFNS’s anniversary and the Nova Scotian tradition of doing very much with very little.
+Entries must be no more than 50 words, a limit celebrating both WFNS’s anniversary and the Nova Scotian tradition of doing very much with very little.
 There are no limitations with respect to genre or style.

 The winning entrant of each contest will receive a $50 gift card for a Nova Scotian independent bookseller and digital publication of their winning entry on WFNS’s social media channels and website.

+Writers may submit up to two entries to each contest.
 There is no entry fee.

-Entries will be anonymized and assessed by a volunteer selection committee composed of WFNS staff, board, and/or committee members.
+Entries will be anonymized and assessed by a volunteer selection committee composed of WFNS staff, Board, and/or committee members.

 Prompt A